 The ESOP Fiduciary and a Business Failure

-In the event of such a business failure, the objective of the fiduciary is to achieve the best financial result possible for the ESOP, its participants, and its beneficiaries.
+If members of management are the problem, then the trustee will encourage the board of directors to make a change and select a qualified replacement capable of reviving the business in jeopardy.
+In any event the objective of the fiduciary is to achieve the best financial result possible for the ESOP, its participants, and its beneficiaries.

-There are no published guidelines on how this liquidation process should be conducted.
+There are no published trustee guidelines on how this process should be conducted.
 Also, there can be no assurance that the effort will result in any residual value flowing to the shareholders.

 Summary and Conclusion